Kia Picanto hatchback - Practicality & boot space

 There’s a decent amount of interior storage space, too, with a centre compartment that can take a one-litre water bottle, shelves at the base of the centre console and a pair of cup-holders that can be retracted when not in use.

 Despite the passenger compartment growing, Kia has still managed to give the latest Picanto a decent boot.
 Its 255-litre capacity beats most rivals and can challenge some cars in the next category up.
-And, although the Ford Ka+ has a bigger boot when its rear seats are in place, the Picanto’s 1,010-litre capacity with the seats folded flat comfortably outstrips that of the Ford.
+It’s more impressive than the 231 litres offered in the Toyota Aygo X, and far more than you’ll find in the electric Fiat 500, which has just 185 litres of luggage space.
+Fold down the rear seats, and there’s 1,010 litres of space in the Picanto, which should easily accommodate holiday luggage for two people.